GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/tween/reference.md

 **Tween object Y position**
 Tweens an object Y position from its current Y position to a new one.

+**Tween object Z position**
+Tweens an object Z position (3D objects only) from its current Z position to a new one.

 **Tween object scale**
 Tweens an object scale from its current scale to a new one (note: the scale can never be less than 0).